 Petsec permits attendance at political functions where there is a legitimate business reason.

-Attendance at these functions must be approved by the MD.
+Attendance at these functions must be approved by the Executive Chairman or MD.
 A record of attendance (and the cost of attendance) is maintained by Petsec.

 Political lobbying